rubyforgood/human-essentials/CONTRIBUTING.md

    - `bin/lint`

 1. Push to your branch/fork and submit a pull request.
 Include the issue number (ex. `Resolves #1`) in the PR description.
 This will ensure the issue gets closed automatically when the pull request gets merged.

-## 🤝 Contributing Guidelines

-Please feel free to contribute!
-While we welcome all contributions to this app, pull-requests that address outstanding Issues *and* have appropriate test coverage for them will be strongly prioritized.
-In particular, addressing issues that are tagged with the next milestone should be prioritized higher.